oalders/minfraud-api-v2/README.md

 # You can check the list of permitted values for the attribute by calling a class method
 Minfraud::Components::Event.type_values # => ["account_creation", "account_login", ....]

-# You can now call 4 different minFraud endpoints: score, insights, factors, transactions/report
+# You can now call 4 different minFraud endpoints: score, insights, factors and report transaction
 assessment.insights
 assessment.factors
 assessment.report_transaction